-Our responsibility is to express an opinion on the complete set of financial statements based on our audit.
+Our responsibility is to express an opinion on the financial report based on our audit.
 We conducted our audit in accordance with Australian Auditing Standards.
 These Auditing Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial report is free from material misstatement.